 Permanency in casework

-Shorter-term court orders where they can support permanency outcomes
+Shorter-term court orders to support permanency

-The principles guiding change for Aboriginal children and young people
+Principles guiding change for Aboriginal children and young people

 - Aboriginal children maintain a close connection with their culture and community

 - Aboriginal organisations are able to keep Aboriginal children safe and cared for with their families.

 Aboriginal service providers are being strengthened to support Aboriginal children and families.

 Caseworkers must first work with an Aboriginal child or young person’s family and community to support them staying with their family (family preservation).

 If family preservation is not possible, caseworkers must work with the child’s family and community to develop a case plan that will provide the child or young person with a permanent home.
 This must support cultural, family, kin and Country connections and where possible, support should be delivered by an Aboriginal community controlled organisation.